-WHY: Fatigue is one of the most frequent complaints of the elderly and is strongly associated with loss of independence and decreased physical activity and functional decline.
+WHY: Fatigue is one of the most frequent complaints of older adults and is strongly associated with loss of independence, decreased physical activity, and functional decline.
 Mild depression, anemia, insomnia, and poor nutrition have been associated with fatigue.
 However, many older persons report complaints of “fatigue” and “exhaustion” even when no underlying medical or psychiatric illness is present (Avlund et al., 2003).
 Thus, the lack of an “underlying illness” makes the impact of unexplained fatigue even more crucial.

 TARGET POPULATION: Older adults who report fatigue.